alireza12t/immigration_documents_LATEX_Canada/README.md

 | `\caqRenewed` | Boolean flag indicating renewal status of CAQ. |
 | `\studyPermitRenewed` | Boolean flag indicating renewal status of study permit. |

+---

 ## File Organization

-Ensure your PDFs (such as pay stubs, CAQs, permits, and bank statements) are named exactly as referenced in the LaTeX files or adjust the filenames in the LaTeX documents accordingly.
+Ensure your PDFs (such as pay stubs, CAQs, permits, and bank statements) are named exactly as referenced in the LaTeX files or adjust filenames accordingly.

+---

 ## Requirements

 - **LaTeX distribution** (such as TeX Live or MiKTeX)
 - **pdfLaTeX** (included with most LaTeX distributions)

+---

 ## Troubleshooting

 - If documents fail to compile, ensure all referenced PDFs exist and are correctly named.
 - Check for any missing LaTeX packages by reviewing compilation errors.

+---

 ## License

 This project is provided under the MIT License.
 Feel free to adapt and modify it as needed for personal use.